-After each short 15 to 25 minute lecture that I give, students will often engage in "Practice in Class".
+After each short 15 to 25 minute lecture that I often give, students will do "Practice in Class" questions and problems.
 Each practice assignment must be labeled in a box like this "PC 10/4/15".
-There is a 15 % deduction for work that is not labeled properly b) Practice at Home (PH assignments)
+There is a 15 % deduction for work that is not labeled properly.
+The clear label allows me to grade the work efficiently.
+Unfinished PC problems must be finished at home.

+b) Practice at Home (PH assignments)

-assignments are labeled like this "PH 10/9/15".
-The label must be placed in a box. (see website for sample).
+These will be assigned either in class or by email and are due at the stated due date.
+(Usually I give these assignments at least 36 hours before they are ;due.
+The assignments are labeled like this "PH 10/9/15".
+The label must be placed in a box. (seewebsite for sample).
 There is a 15 % deduction for work that is not labeled.
 The clear label allows me to grade the work efficiently.

-c) Lecture Review (review of all concepts and problems done in class) assignments:
+c) Lecture Review (LR assignments)

-You are required to do Lecture Review assignments daily (in your PLR Notebook) based on the work done any and all of the class that day, including non-formal lecture material such as practice questions.
+Students are required to do a narrative review of some of the concepts and problems done in class) You are required to do Lecture Review assignments daily (in your PLR Notebook) based on the work done in class day, including non-formal lecture material such as practice questions and problems.